 As well you can use norms in minutes, seconds, and hours.
 Some customers, for example, when producing large complex blocks on CNC machines, even use norms in days.
 But you need to know such efficiency.

 Why do you need to know it?
 It is important: not to chase your people but to push them to work more efficiently, faster, etc. Because it is not where the savings are, first of all, you need efficiency to check whether the norms you use for the calculation or that your manufacturing engineer set up, somewhere you have written in notes, are right.
-You priced your products and services correctly and don’t accidentally pay up to them.
+You priced your products and services correctly and don’t accidentally pay up for them.
 Are the standards you set long ago still up to date?